AJsVoices/the-clandestine-providence/Shorts/Fall2018Contest/Why I Can't Remember You.md

 ****

 I blinked my eyes as the sequence continued over and over again.
 The white room with the wooden floor and colorful blocks.
 We played, became friends and yet I never remembered who he was.
 I was a blank slate, night after frustrating night.
 Alex had to hate me for it and all because Garrett fucking Spencer tried to hurt Alex.
-In that moment I didn't regret the plea answered.
+At that moment I didn't regret the plea answered.
 It was for Alex.
 And I'd do anything for him - anything at all.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTU3NTk3ODgsLTY4NjU0MTg5XX0=
+eyJoaXN0b3J5IjpbLTE5ODYyOTY4ODUsNTU3NTk3ODgsLTY4Nj
+U0MTg5XX0=
 -->